-Parking sensors have been widely used for some time now, mounted most commonly on the rear bumper for reverse assistance and the front bumper from forward-clearance in some cars.
-Parking Sensors are featured in many different cars under different brand names, such as Park Distance Control, Park Assist, Parktronic, EPS, Smart Assist, or Smart Park.
+What are these Parking Sensors then?
+They are basically proximity sensors which alarm the driver when the vehicle gets too close to an object.
+These sensors have been around for a while now.
+They are mounted most commonly on the rear bumper for reverse assistance and the front bumper from forward-clearance in some cars.
+Sensors featured in different cars can come under different brand names, like the Park Distance Control, Park Assist, Parktronic, EPS, Smart Assist, or Smart Park.
 But, in theory, they all work in the same manner.

 Advantages of Parking Sensors:

-- They reduce the chances of damage a to a car or other nearby objects.
+- They also reduce the chances of damage to a car or other nearby objects.

 These are the two most popular types of parking sensors: